 Mary and her family, Bill and Ethan Kolasky, moved to Wilson in 2015 from Washington, D.C., after many years of vacationing in the Valley.
 Mary has decades of experience with the in-house practice of law including as Senior Vice President, Deputy General Counsel at both Verizon Communications and AR Global, where she was responsible for litigation.
 She graduated from the University of Chicago Law School in 1991, where she was a member of the Law Review.
 After law school, she clerked for the U.S. Court of Appeals for the Fifth Circuit and the U.S. District Court for the Eastern District of Louisiana, and practiced at various law firms.
 She has a Master of Arts degree from the University of Chicago, and her undergraduate degree from George Washington University.

 Mary is passionate about space and astronomy, Greek archeology and classical literature, the importance of life-long learning, and her shepherd-mix, Tag.
 Her son, Ethan, is a proud member of the class of 2019.

 Anne has lived in Jackson for over 30 years, having been raised in Boston.
-She and her husband, Len Carlman, lawyer and community activist, live in Wilson and have two children, Madeline and Reed, who are 22 and 18 respectively.
-Reed graduated from Jackson Hole Community School in 2019, and is headed to Bowdoin College after a gap year in South America and New Zealand.
-Madeline graduated from Hamilton College in 2019, and is studying abroad on a Bristol Fellowship.
+She and her husband, Len Carlman, lawyer and community activist, live in Wilson and have two children, Madeline and Reed, who are 23 and 20 respectively.
+Reed graduated from Jackson Hole Community School in 2019, and is a freshman at Bowdoin College.
+Madeline graduated from Hamilton College in 2019, and is applying to graduate programs.